Best Diet Plan For Marathon Runners

 Carbohydrates:

 Glycogen is formed as a result of excessive body stores of carbohydrates.
 For this purpose, foods rich in carbs like pasta, potatoes and rice should be part of the routine diet.
-Increasing your body stores of carbs will build up the muscle glycogen.
-This will help in avoiding muscle fatigue and will be extremely useful during the long periods of muscle activity.
+Increasing your body’s stores of carbs will build up the muscle glycogen.
+This will help in avoiding muscle fatigue and will be extremely useful during long periods of muscle activity.

 Calculate your carbs:

 However eating more carbohydrates does not, at all, mean overeating or eating whatever carbs you can find.
 It only means that your daily caloric requirement is being fulfilled by the carbohydrates and you’ll have to give up some of the fat to keep the balanced diet.
-The better way to keep everything in proper balance is to keep the calories count and see where they are coming from.
+The better way to keep everything in proper balance is to keep the calorie count and see where they are coming from.
 There are many online calorie calculators as well as applications available that can help you in doing that.
 If you want to calculate the carbs, you can use the following link: Keto Logic carb counter

 You can also use apps such as; MyNetDiary or MyFitnessPal.